New York sues Target, Walmart for sale of lead-contaminated toys

-(Reuters) - New York Attorney General Barbara Underwood said on Thursday that she had filed a lawsuit against Target Corp (TGT.N), Walmart Inc (WMT.N) and toy importer LaRose Industries over the sale of lead-contaminated children’s toys.
+Dec 13 (Reuters) - New York Attorney General Barbara Underwood said on Thursday that she had filed a lawsuit against Target Corp, Walmart Inc and toy importer LaRose Industries over the sale of lead-contaminated children’s toys.

 Underwood said her office conducted tests in New York City, Long Island, and the Syracuse and Buffalo areas on “Cra-Z-Jewelz” jewelry-making kits that were imported by LaRose and found levels up to 10 times higher than the federal limit.